asdacap/ergodoxkeys/README.md

    instead of a square.
  - Make pinky key even smaller.
  - A bunch of stuff I dont remember.
- - A dot on all resting key.
+ - Resting keys have deeper dish.
 Which is the key that my finger rest.
-Usually on the home row, but my home row for my pinky is one key lower, so the dot there is one key lower.
+Usually on the home row, but my home row for my pinky is one key lower, so the key with deeper dish there is one key lower.

 Note: The `stem_inner_slop` setting it low to minimize wiggle.
 But it maybe a bit hard to fit.